-When you log in to a secure Barclaycard area such as mybarclaycard online services, it’s easy to verify if the session is encrypted for your security by checking the site certificate.
+When you log in to a secure Barclaycard area such as Barclaycard online services, you can verify if the session is encrypted by checking the site certificate…

 Manufacturers are constantly updating their browser applications to help improve performance and security.
-So every time you’re notified that a new update is available for your web browser, it’s best to download it immediately.
+So every time a new update is available for your web browser, it’s best to download it immediately.

 These are great at keeping unauthorised people and viruses at bay when you’re online.
 Use them to keep your computer secure and install any updates as soon as they’re released.

-Avoid writing down your security details that you use to log in to mybarclaycard online servicing so it’s less likely to fall into the wrong hands.
-To protect your account information if we notice a number of failed attempts to log into online servicing then access will be blocked.
+Avoid writing down your security details you use to log in to Barclaycard online account services, so it’s less likely to fall into the wrong hands.
+To protect your account, we’ll block access if we notice a number of failed attempts to log into online servicing.

-If you've forgotten any of your security details there are links available to help you re-set your details.
+If you've forgotten any of your security details there are links available to help you re-set your user name or ID number

 Scam emails may look authentic, as though they were sent by us or another reputable financial organisation.
-Often they’ll have a link which directs you to a spoof website where you’ll be asked to enter your details.
-Even just clicking the link could activate a virus, so the best action to take is to delete the email without opening it.
+Often, they’ll have a link directing you to a fake website where you’ll be asked to enter your details.
+Even just clicking the link could activate a virus, so it’s best to delete the email without opening it.

-If you’ve clicked on a link and are still unsure whether or not you’re on a Barclaycard site, just check the website’s certificate.
+If you’ve clicked on a link and are still unsure whether you’re on a Barclaycard site, just check the website’s certificate.

 It’s important to check your account on a regular basis, so you can spot any unusual activity sooner rather than later.
-If you notice a transaction you don’t recall making, make a note of the details and contact us right away.
+If you notice a transaction you don’t remember making, make a note of the details and contact us

-Once you finish using mybarclaycard or any secure site, make sure you’ve logged out before you close the window.
-If you’re using an internet cafe or a shared computer, the next person on the computer may be able to access your account after you if you haven’t logged out.
+Once you finish using Barclaycard account services or any secure site, make sure you’ve logged out before you close the window.
+If you’re using an internet cafe or a shared computer, the next person on the computer may be able to access your account if you haven’t logged out.

 As an added precaution, you’ll be automatically logged out if your computer’s been inactive for a while.